chbaranowski/basar-spockgeb-demo/README.md

 # Basar Spock and Geb Demo

 The project contains some spock and geb demo test cases.
+To run the tests you need a the [chromedriver | https://sites.google.com/a/chromium.org/chromedriver/home ].

 ## Run all Tests